Hundreds of pelicans have been stranded on the California coast for the second time in 2 years - KESQ

 “Diagnostic testing has not revealed any evidence of diseases such as bird flu that may be causing these strandings.
 Bird Rescue’s staff and volunteers are working tirelessly to provide the affected birds with the best care they desperately need to recover and return to the wild,” the group said on its website.

-The nonprofit has organized Amazon wish lists for surgical tape, syringes, pet hair blow-dryers, waterfowl food, rubber floor mats, gloves and more.
+The nonprofit said Friday they’re overwhelmed with public donations of surgical tape, syringes, pet hair blow-dryers, waterfowl food, rubber floor mats, gloves and more.
+Still needed are donations for the cost of fish to feed the pelican patients.

 The seabirds have displayed this behavior before – almost exactly two years ago – in the same areas.
 And the recovery effort is expensive.